nodejs/node/onboarding.md

     * `git checkout master`
     * `git remote update -p` OR `git fetch --all`
     * `git merge --ff-only upstream/master` (or `REMOTENAME/BRANCH`)
-  * Make a new branch for each PR you submit.
+  * Make a new branch for each pull request you submit.
   * Membership: Consider making your membership in the Node.js GitHub organization public.
 This makes it easier to identify collaborators.
     Instructions on how to do that are available at